- by TJ

 Revenues generated by false representations made by an old board were not something that the Newco benefited from.
 Penalties (sporting or financial) resulting from any benefit Oldco gained would be a liability (or loss of earning if sporting) that did not form part of what they accepted in exchange for continuity of SFA membership and a place in the competitions.
 Rangers are therefore quite within their rights to challenge the SFA’s authority to raise a complaint against them.

 More than this though, the fact is that the SFA were a party heavily involved in the approval of the UEFA licence that is at the centre of the dispute.
 The Newco is not, yet the SFA would seek to lay the blame at their door absolving themselves.
-Having seen the documentation relating to the licence application and grant it is clear that at the very least an overdue payable had crystalised during the monitoring period which would have required notification to the SFA, but that making this would have most likely meant refusal of the licence.
+Having seen the documentation relating to the licence application and grant it is clear that there is a case to answer relating both the the grant and the monitoring period which would have required notification to the SFA, but that making the case on the grantwould have most likely meant refusal of the licence while the monitoring period doesn’t.
 The Giannina case at CAS suggests it would have.
-There was also no agreement regarding payment of the assessment and the only possible appeal related to the interest and penalties rather than the assessment of tax.
+There was also no agreement regarding payment of the assessment and the only possible appeal related to the interest and penalties rather than the assessment of tax at the time of the grant.
+There’s a debate to be had about timing of payment scheduling but too long and technical to post here.
+The more interesting part to me is around seeming misstatements in the accounts and misleading of the auditors that affect the decision in either interpretation.

 There are real question marks about the SFA’s role in the granting however and that is far more alarming on a continuing basis than the sins of a former Board at an entity no longer running a football club.
 Who could forget Stewart Regan’s infamous email on the subject which would have propulgated a falsehood had the statement been released as requested.
 It is also clear that the tax liability was part of an ongoing discussion with Ken Sharp at the SFA.
 How much was known and when is simply not clear though and deserves an answer rather than buried.
 Whether they were diligent in inquries and establishing the facts also is important.
 How was it allowed to happen?